ovh/terraform-provider-ovh/website/docs/r/dbaas_logs_cluster.html.markdown

 The following arguments are supported:

+* `service_name` - (Required) The service name
+* `cluster_id` - Cluster ID.
+If not provided, the default cluster_id is used
 * `archive_allowed_networks` - List of IP blocks
 * `direct_input_allowed_networks` - List of IP blocks
 * `query_allowed_networks` - List of IP blocks

 ## Attributes Reference

-Id is set to the input Id.
+Id is set to a concatenation of service name and cluster Id.
 In addition, the following attributes are exported:
 * `urn` - URN of the DBaaS
 * `cluster_type` - type of cluster (DEDICATED, PRO or TRIAL)
 * `dedicated_input_pem` - PEM for dedicated inputs